 Is it not so that history wanted to be no more than a handing down of permanent memory traces, from which all libidinal excitation has been withdrawn?
 Ruins have always been such an archive of memory.
-If Freud is right by saying that memory and consciousness cannot occupy the same place in the psychic apparatus; furthermore, if he is right by saying that "consciousness [arises] in the place of the memory trace", then ruins are in the history of the obsessional emphasis on consciousness a sort of externalized memory space.11 of the destruction of these cities?
+If Freud is right by saying that memory and consciousness cannot occupy the same place in the psychic apparatus; furthermore, if he is right by saying that "consciousness [arises] in the place of the memory trace", then ruins are in the history of the obsessional emphasis on consciousness a sort of externalized memory space.

+In this context it seems interesting to ask where is the place for, or of, the ruin of European cities, if there is any?
+And why are there virtually no ruins left as markers of the destruction of these cities?
 (The only notable exception being the Gedächtniskirche in Berlin.)
 Ruins are often connected with nostalgia, a nostalgia for a grand, lost past - the central example being Rome again - but as Andreas Huyssen asks himself: "how can we speak of a nostalgia for ruins as we remember the bombed out cities of World War II (Rotterdam and Coventry, Hamburg and Dresden, Warsaw, Stalingrad, and Leningrad)"?
 "Bombings, after all, are not about producing ruins.
 They produce rubble.
 But then the market has recently been saturated with stunning picture books and films (documentary and fictional; e.g., The Downfall, 2004) of the ruins of World War II.
-In them, rubble is indeed transformed, even aestheticized, into ruin."12 For Huyssen, as for Böhme, the age of ruins - authentic ruins, as he calls them - is over.
+In them, rubble is indeed transformed, even aestheticized, into ruin."
+For Huyssen, as for Böhme, the age of ruins - authentic ruins, as he calls them - is over.
 He defines the present as an "age of preservation, restoration, and authentic remakes", all of which render the ruin as emblem of pastness obsolete.